searsandrew/shai-old/README.md

 * Donee CRUD for inputting and listing Donee's.
 * Donor (User) linking for multiple Donee's.
 * Grouping Donee's into family groups.
+* Auditing tools to keep track of changes.

 **Package Released**